Skip Navigation

 Travel Agents

 In order to visit North Korea you must use a travel agent.
-It is better to use a travel agency owned by a western company because if the trip gets cancelled for random reasons, which is common, you can still get a refund.
-Here is a list of travel agents that arrange North Korea trips:
+It is better to use a travel agency/tour operator owned by a western company because if the trip gets canceled, which has happened in the past, primarily due to weather problems, you should still be able to get a refund.
+There are a lot of travel agencies based in Dandong where is very close to North Korea.
+If due to weather problems or other things that can not get on the tour still can get a refund.
+Here is a partial list of travel agents/tour operators that arrange North Korea trips:

 Getting Around